RsaCtfTool/RsaCtfTool/README.md

 Attacks :

-- Attacks that doesn't depend on the factorization of integers:
+- Attacks that doesn't depend on the factorization of integers (may depend on knowing n,e,cyphertext,etc...):
   - Wiener's attack
   - Hastad's attack (Small public exponent attack)
   - Boneh Durfee Method when the private exponent d is too small compared to the modulus (i.e d < n^0.292)